Get to know Boston, a city full of opportunity, potential, and, yes, even fun for law students...

 And much more.
-Just take a look at our lists of everything near campus, plus 101 Things to Do in Boston Before You Graduate.
+Just take a look at our lists of what's near our campus, plus 101 Things to Do in Boston Before You Graduate.

-Plus, when you want to get out of the city, you’ll find beautiful beaches and mountains with hiking and skiing just one to two hours away.
+Plus, when you want to get out of the city, you’ll find beautiful beaches and mountains just one to two hours away.

-Boston is a fantastic place to live, with vibrant and diverse neighborhoods, ample public transportation, and lots of student-centric areas.
+Boston is a fantastic place to live, especially during law school: there are vibrant and diverse neighborhoods, ample public transportation, and lots of student-friendly areas.
 Housing options range from modern apartments to quaint 19th-century brownstone buildings and everything in between.